phpro/grumphp/README.md

 ### License

-GrumPHP is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+GrumPHP is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.